Research_RB2

 Turning scientific discovery into real-world applications

 At the Knight Campus, bioengineering research doesn't stop at the lab bench.
-Our faculty-led labs translate discoveries in biomaterials, neural engineering, protein design, and medical AI into technologies that improve and extend human life.
+Our labs translate discoveries in biomaterials, neural engineering, protein design, and medical AI into technologies that improve and extend human life.

 Knight Campus Research Focus Areas